 The systematic approach of the Kepner-Tregoe (K-T) methodology is so simple as to seem intuitively obvious.
 But working without a problem-solving plan can be chaotic.
 As described by the blog Quality Matters, the five steps of the K-T process are:

 We could elaborate on each of these steps, but the blog writer has already done the work for us.
 And frankly, the steps are self-explanatory.
-“This method,” says the writer, “advocates a rational and systematic approach to analysing a problem without jumping to conclusions or making assumptions based on past experience.”
+“This method,” says the writer, “advocates a rational and systematic approach to analyzing a problem without jumping to conclusions or making assumptions based on past experience.”

 The Kepner-Tregoe consultancy remains in operation decades after their Apollo experiences.
 On their website, the company says, “Software and templates don’t solve problems.
 People solve problems.”
 They see thinking as a process.
 “Problem solving should not be a spontaneous grasping for straws to try to plug a leak.”